TilakMaddy/solidity-audit-recipes/README.md

 $ giget gh:TilakMaddy/solidity-audit-recipes/.goose .goose --force
 ```

-Run the above commands at the project root to import these recipes.
+Run the above commands at the project root to import the recipes from this repository into the project.

 ## Audit